Updated: December 23, 2025

 Santarém: A relaxed part of central Portugal known for its sweeping views over the Tagus River, Santarém has deep roots in Portuguese history.
 Here, you can stroll through charming streets lined with Gothic churches, grab a bite in a sunny square.
 It is also conveniently close to Lisbon (about an hour’s drive) so living here does not feel too far away from the country’s capital city.

-Other locations to find cheap rural property for sale in Portugal
+Other locations to find rural, cheap property in Portugal under 50k

 And, if you are interested in island living, the autonomous islands of Madeira and the Azores should provide properties matching your budget, with a range of property types and price ranges available.